 Start by familiarizing yourself with the controls.
 Learn how to start and stop the machine.
 Practice turning it on and off a few times.
 Figure out where the emergency stop switch is, then read what each of the buttons say.
 If it's a programmable model, ask a staff member where you're working out to take you through the options.
 If you don't understand something, ask.

 Put your body in the proper position from the very beginning.
 Stand up straight, keep your chin parallel to the ground, relax your shoulders and tighten your abs.
 Tilt your pelvis slightly forward so you can move without a swayed back.

-Don't hang on, "until you learn how."
-Keep your posture good and your hands off the railings from the very beginning.
+Don't hang on "until you learn how."
+Keep your posture right and your hands off the railings from the very beginning.
 It's much easier to build good habits from the start than to break bad habits later on.

 Move through your first couple of sessions at a slower speed.
 If you're afraid of falling off, slow it down.
-If you're getting light headed or dizzy, slow it down.
-If you're feeling anxiety, slow it down.
-You may have the speed or incline set at a level that are above your current abilities.
+If you're getting light-headed or dizzy, slow it down.
+If you're feeling anxious, slow it down.
+You may have the speed or incline set at a level that is above your current abilities.

 If you need to rest in the middle of a program, either slow the machine down or stop it and step off.
 Even holding on for brief periods of rest throws off your form and puts you at greater risk of injury.

 The next time you get on a treadmill remember, quit holding on!